mattwparas/steel/docs/src/start/standalone.md

   `source ~/.bashrc` / `source ~/.config/fish/config.fish` (depending on your kryptonite)

-## Running
+## Running a Steel file

-  6. Finally, compile and execute your Steel files like so:\
+  6. Finally, compile and execute your Steel files from your terminal like so:\
   `steel \<steel_file.scm\>`